-If you haven’t neglected your sourdough, try moving somewhere where foreign objects can’t enter it or using a tighter lid to cover it.
-If the issue still persists, try bottled water and/or consider changing your flour.
+The best solution is to have a clean bowl, clean hands and clean equipment when making your sourdough.
+Try moving it where foreign objects can’t enter or using a tighter lid to cover it.
+If an issue persists, try bottled water and/or consider changing your flour.

-Depending on the level of mould on the starter, it might just be a thick crust of mold that you can peel off and rescue the good stuff underneath.
-If it is more deep-rooted, dig to the bottom of your sourdough container and you should find a patch that isn’t moldy.
-I’ve never not been able to find a patch that isn’t moldy when doing this, you only need a teaspoon’s worth.
+Depending on the level of mould on the starter, it might just be a thick crust of mould that you can peel off and rescue the good stuff underneath.
+If it is more deep-rooted, dig to the bottom of your sourdough container and find a patch that isn’t mouldy.
+You only need a teaspoon’s worth.

 Here’s a video to explain the process in detail:

-The mouldy bread experiment was a well-shared test which shows how quickly mould grows on a slice of bread.
-While it isn’t a bread making related test, it uses a slice of bread as the base of the experiment.
+The mouldy bread experiment was a well-shared test that shows how quickly mould grows on a slice of bread.
+While it isn’t a bread-making related test, it uses a slice of bread as the base of the experiment.
 After touching the bread with mouldy hands or household objects the bread is stored in a sealed environment until mould grows on its surface.

 The results show just how much bacteria is on our hands and many of the tested objects.
 The learning is to make sure that we wash our hands regularly.